Gas supply outlook more optimistic

 FortisBC, and the regional gas market as a whole, experienced increased volatility because of the Enbridge rupture.
 Market instability and uncertainty, coupled with supply and demand, are factors that contributed to an adjustment to rates.

-3. FortisBC does not mark up costs or make any money on Storage and Transport charges
+Learn more about your rates and what components make up your overall bill. - FortisBC does not mark up costs or make any money on Storage and Transport charges

 We do not mark up Storage and Transport costs, or make any money on this specific charge.
 You pay what we pay.
 We operate in a commodity market, which is subject to various unpredictable events happening—weather, for example—so volatility exists.
-The charges are reviewed quarterly and set annually by the BCUC.
+The charges are reviewed quarterly and set annually by the BCUC. - We are a customer of Enbridge.
+Their ruptured pipeline that has caused natural gas supply concerns is not owned or operated by FortisBC.

 It is important to understand that we are a customer of Enbridge and the pipeline is not owned by FortisBC.
 While the rupture itself was not our responsibility, ensuring our customers have the natural gas they need is.
-As Enbridge was unable to supply sufficient volumes of natural gas through their system, we worked to obtain additional supply from other sources to ensure we met our customers’ needs.
+As Enbridge was unable to supply sufficient volumes of natural gas through their system, we worked to obtain additional supply from other sources to ensure we met our customers’ needs. - We appreciate our customers’ conservation efforts and patience

 While an increase is never welcome, we continue to focus our efforts to keep costs as low as possible for customers.